Koodattu/Koodattu/README.md

 ### Hi there 👋

+Student at Tampere University
+Software Developer / Software Designer
+C# / .NET / WPF / WinForms
+Bachelor of Information Technology graduate
+Pursuing a Master's degree in Computer Science / Information Technology

-I'm an experienced Software Developer based in Seinäjoki Finland, with most my expertise in Windows desktop application development.
+Hello there.
+I'm an experienced Software Developer located in Seinäjoki Finland with most my expertise in Windows desktop application development.
 I graduated with Bachelor of Engineering degree in Information Technology from Seinäjoki University of Applied Sciences.
 I'm currently pursuing a Master of Science degree in Information Technology at Tampere University.

 - 💼 I am mostly experienced in
   - Desktop applications with C#, .NET Framework, WPF, WinForms